 For Google Analytics these all are single-page theme tags, which make it hard for Google Analytics to get meaningful Analytics of content viewed by the visitors.

 Here we are going to discuss how to track Anchor links in Google Analytics and Analytify.

 Continue reading “How To Track Anchor Links In Google Analytics & Analytify”

 Google Analytics is like your Website’s Digital Doctor.
 It can analyze every aspect of your website, starting from SEO to Traffic and individual Web-Page Performance.
 Most of the reports give an overall idea about how your website is doing.
 But often you might need to check up on individual web-pages.
 Luckily, you can do that too using Google Analytics.
 Here, we will discuss How to Find Traffic Sources to WordPress Web-Pages in Google Analytics.

-Google Analytics Reports are a great tool to have a better insight, about your WordPress Website’s Performance.
-But, you cannot rely on them blindly no matter how detailed the reports are.
+Google Analytics reports are a great tool to have a better insight, into your WordPress website’s performance.
+But, you cannot blindly rely on them, no matter how detailed the reports are.
 Also, faulty interpretations of Google Analytics Reports can lead to undesirable outcomes.

-A key Google Analytics Report result which is prone to misinterpretation is the not set in Google Analytics Landing Pages Reports.
-Whenever you see this error, don’t be too quick to jump to the conclusion that your Website is doing poorly.
+A key Google Analytics Report result that is prone to misinterpretation is not set in Google Analytics Landing Pages Reports.
+Whenever you see this error, don’t be too quick to jump to the conclusion that your website is doing poorly.